MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 # Installing and configuring the Azure Rights Management connector

->*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*
+>*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, 2016, 2012 R2, and Windows Server 2012*

 Use the following information to help you install and configure the Azure Rights Management (RMS) connector.
 These procedures cover steps 1 though 4 from [Deploying the Azure Rights Management connector](deploy-rms-connector.md).

 Before you begin, make sure that you have reviewed and checked the [prerequisites](deploy-rms-connector.md#prerequisites-for-the-rms-connector) for this deployment.

+Make sure you are aware of the correct Azure sovereign cloud instance for your connector to be able to complete setup and configuration:
+- **AzureCloud**: Commercial offering of Azure
+- **AzureChinaCloud**: Azure Operated by 21Vianet
+- **AzureUSGovernment**: Azure Government (GCC High/DoD)
+- **AzureUSGovernment2**: Azure Government 2
+- **AzureUSGovernment3**: Azure Government 3

 ## Installing the RMS connector

 1. Identify the computers (minimum of two) to run the RMS connector.
 These computers must meet the minimum specification listed in the prerequisites.

     > [!NOTE]
-    > You install a single RMS connector (consisting of multiple servers for high availability) per tenant (Office 365 tenant or Azure AD tenant).
+    > Install a single RMS connector (consisting of multiple servers for high availability) per tenant (Microsoft 365 tenant or Azure AD tenant).
 Unlike Active Directory RMS, you do not have to install an RMS connector in each forest.

 2. Download the source files for the RMS connector from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=314106).

     To install the RMS connector, download RMSConnectorSetup.exe.

     In addition:

-    -   If you later want to configure the connector from a 32-bit computer, also download RMSConnectorAdminToolSetup_x86.exe.

     -   If you want to use the server configuration tool for the RMS connector, to automate the configuration of registry settings on your on-premises servers, also download GenConnectorConfig.ps1.